HomeX

 Anegada

-Lying 14 miles north of Virgin Gorda, Anegada is a flat coral and limestone atoll like which is like nowhere else in the island chain.
-Never rising more than 28 feet above sea level, this island is off limits to bareboat charters in case inexperienced sailors cause damage to the delicate coral.
+Lying 14 miles north of Virgin Gorda, Anegada is a flat coral and limestone atoll which is like nowhere else in the island chain.
+Never rising more than 28 feet above sea level, this island is off-limits to bareboat charters in case inexperienced sailors cause damage to the delicate coral.

-Those travelling by crewed private yachts, however, will be able to arrive by tender and hang a hammock on one of the whiter-than-white sand beaches as well as float in the shallow calm waters and snorkel among the coral formations and rainbow-coloured shoals of fish.
+Those traveling by crewed private yachts, however, will be able to arrive by tender and hang a hammock on one of the whiter-than-white sand beaches as well as float in the shallow calm waters and snorkel among the coral formations and rainbow-colored shoals of fish.

 Other attractions are the flamingos that frequent the atoll’s salt ponds, the occasional beach bar and Anegada lobster.
 Served across the BVI, the huge crustaceans are plucked from the water here in front of your eyes and grilled on the beach in converted oil drums.